• Skip to primary navigation

 What is Quinoa?

-Quinoa is what I call a "super food."
+Quinoa is what I call a "superfood."
 It's packed with protein, fiber, and nutrients.
 It doesn't contain gluten (although this waffle recipe is made with flour which has gluten.)

 To use quinoa, first rinse thoroughly in a bowl of water.
 Gently rub the seeds together in the water.
 This helps remove a slightly bitter taste from the quinoa.
-Then drain quinoa through a fine meshed sieve.
+Then drain quinoa through a fine mesh sieve.
 Cook quinoa according to package directions before using in dishes.

 Quinoa can be cooked ahead of time and kept covered in the refrigerator until needed.
 Check out this post for step by step directions for how to cook quinoa.